jeffbutlerspringdale/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-It's a piece of code that allows you to implement functionality and make things “smart” on a webpage.
+It's a piece of code that allows you to implement functionality and make things “smart” (if you program it) on a webpage.
 These are also re-usable.

 ### Git Set up